Lightning-AI/pytorch-lightning/docs/source-pytorch/accelerators/hpu_basic.rst

 Scale-out on Gaudis
 -------------------

-To train a Lightning model using multiple HPU nodes, set the ``num_nodes`` parameter with the available nodes in the Trainer class
+To train a Lightning model using multiple HPU nodes, set the ``num_nodes`` parameter with the available nodes in the ``Trainer`` class.

 .. code-block:: python

     trainer = Trainer(accelerator="hpu", devices=8, strategy="hpu_parallel", num_nodes=2)

-In addition to this, the following environment variables needs to be set to establish communication across nodes.
-Check out the documentation on ` Cluster <https://pytorch-lightning.readthedocs.io/en/stable/clouds/cluster.html>`__ for more details.
+In addition to this, the following environment variables need to be set to establish communication across nodes.
+Check out the documentation on :doc:`Cluster Environment <../clouds/cluster>` for more details.

 - *MASTER_PORT* - required; has to be a free port on machine with NODE_RANK 0
 - *MASTER_ADDR* - required (except for NODE_RANK 0); address of NODE_RANK 0 node
 - *WORLD_SIZE* - required; how many workers are in the cluster
 - *NODE_RANK* - required; id of the node in the cluster

-The trainer needs to be instantiated on every node that is participating in the training
+The trainer needs to be instantiated on every node participating in the training.

 On Node 1: